-Finally, we find that problematic failure handling comes in three forms: unnecessary handling (U), missed recovery (M) and repeated failures (R).
-U and M share the same problem of no recovery in presence of qualified cells.
-That is, we share the error path NP+NQ in the left of Figure 4.
-Their difference is that U starts with a false RLF while M starts with a true RLF.
-R occurs when the newly added SCG cell suffers with the same failure which results in failure recovery.
+Finally, we find that problematic failure handling comes in three forms: unnecessary handling (\mathbf{U}), missed recovery (\mathbf{M}) and repeated failures (\mathbf{R}). \mathbf{U} and \mathbf{M} share the same problem of no recovery in presence of qualified cells.
+That is, we share the error path NP+NQ in the left of Fig. 4.
+Their difference is that \mathbf{U} starts with a false RLF while \mathbf{M} starts with a true RLF. \mathbf{R} occurs when the newly added SCG cell suffers with the same failure which results in failure recovery.

-2) Instance breakdown: Before we dive into the root causes of problematic failure handling, we present the breakdown of all SCGFailure instances per type in Figure 5.
+2) Instance Breakdown: Before we dive into the root causes of problematic failure handling, we present the breakdown of all SCGFailure instances per type in Fig. 5.
 We have three observations.

-First, problematic SCGFailure handling are quite common out of all failure instances.
-We notice that SCGFailures are not common $(3.3\% \approx 4,275/129.8 \text{K in D1})$ ; However, once a SCGFailure occurs, it is likely handled in a problematic manner; For all three US operators, their ratios of normal failure handling all are below 50% in both D1 and D2.
+First, problematic SCGFailure handling is quite common out of all failure instances: We notice that SCGFailures are not common $(3.3\% \approx 4,275/129.8 \text{K in D1})$; However, once a SCGFailure occurs, it is likely handled in a problematic manner; For all three US operators, their ratios of normal failure handling all are below 50% in both D1 and D2.
 Second, the breakdown does vary with operators and test regions.
 Operator V seems to do a better job while A and T suffer with more problematic SCGFailure handling in our study.
 The breakdown differs in D1 and D2 because 5G experiments are conducted in different cities.
 We admit that D2 might be more biased as we intend to run more experiments at several locations of our interests.
 Third, problematic failure handling also varies at locations.
 In D1, 72.8% and 42.4% of SCGFailure instances are repeated failures with A and T. However, we notice that most instances with repeated failures take place in one or two small regions rather than evenly scatter at many locations.
 In contrast, unnecessary handling (U) and missed recovery (M) are observed at more places.

-3) Root causes: We next reveal how problematic failure handling occurs, namely, these key state transitions shown in Figure 4.
+3) Root Causes: We next reveal how problematic failure handling occurs, namely, these key state transitions shown in Fig. 4.

-• Unnecessary SCGFailure handling.
-First, we find that RTMAX is the only dominant trigger to unnecessary failure handling.
-This matches with our illustrative instances (§III-A).
-Figure 6a shows the breakdown of unnecessary SCGFailure handling per trigger event.
+Unnecessary SCGFailure handling: First, we find that RT-MAX is the only dominant trigger to unnecessary failure handling.
+This matches with our illustrative instances (Section III-A).
+Fig. 6(a) shows the breakdown of unnecessary SCGFailure handling per trigger event.
 We skip V in D2 because we do not see sufficient SCGFailure instances.
-RTMAX contributes to 83% - 96% of U instances for all three operators in both datasets.
+RTMAX contributes to 83%-96% of u instances for all three operators in both datasets.